-Most of us look forward to Summer in anticipation of beautiful warm, sunny weather.
+Most of us look forward to summer in anticipation of beautiful warm, sunny weather.
 However, once it arrives it can quickly become a little TOO warm!
-Here’s a simple, dirt cheap way to build your own Air Conditioner and drop the temperatures to a comfortable level.
+Here’s a simple, dirt cheap way to MYO air conditioner and drop the temperatures to a comfortable level.

 This simple homemade air conditioner cost us less than $12 to throw together.
 The cooler was $2.50 at the Dollar Tree, the fan was $8, I found a piece of PVC pipe in the garage.